SnowyMouse/invader/README.md

 Invader can be obtained by either downloading pre-compiled binaries or compiling from source.

+### Nightly builds (Windows)
-You can also download precompiled [Nightly Builds].
-These will generally be up-to-date unless commits were made very recently.
+You can download precompiled [Nightly Builds].
+These will usually be up-to-date unless commits were made very recently.

+Note that these builds are Windows-only.
+So, if you are not on Windows, you should not use these builds.

 [Nightly Builds]: https://invader.opencarnage.net/builds/nightly/download-latest.html

 ### Building Invader
-If you got this readme from an archive containing pre-compiled Invader binaries, this section probably doesn't apply to you, but you are welcome to compile Invader.
+If you got this readme from an archive containing pre-compiled Invader binaries, this section probably doesn't apply to you, but you are welcome to compile Invader if you want to.
 Regardless, you can browse and download the source code for free on [GitHub].

 [GitHub]: https://github.com/SnowyMouse/invader

 If you use Arch Linux, the [Arch Linux AUR] has a package you can use to build Invader.
+This will pull from the main repo on GitHub, so you only have to rebuild the package when you want to update.

 [Arch Linux AUR]: https://aur.archlinux.org/packages/invader-git/

 #### Dependencies
 Invader depends on software in order for it to build and work properly.
 This section lists the dependencies required to fully utilize Invader.
-Note that some of these dependencies may have their own dependencies.
+Note that some of these dependencies may have their own dependencies (and so on), but if you use a package manager to get them, then it should take care of that for you.

 ##### Required dependencies
 - C++17 compiler with support for `filesystem`